mapyourown/OracleSwap/securityconsiderations.md

 Once a taker is no longer active the oracle will run a script to remove inactive subcontracts from the LP's book to free space, as this allows more takers and thus more oracle revenue.
 If the oracle is negligent, the list could grow too large to be processed due to the size of the LP’s ledger of cancelled subcontracts.
 Anyone can log into the LP book contract and delete canceled subcontracts from the LP's book using the deleteSubcontract() function, as there is no risk from this.

-[check this!!]
-A DoS problem can also occur if a contract requires an external call to finish to progress to a new state, and this external call is corrupted.
-OracleSwap follows the withdrawal pattern whereby each user can can the withdraw function independently, and there are no external calls that could potentially freeze the contract.
+More generally, a DoS problem can occur if a contract requires an external call to finish to progress to a new state, and this external call is corrupted or neglected.
+OracleSwap follows the withdrawal pattern whereby each user can can the withdraw function independently.

-In the worst-case scenario if the contract were stuck, all users can access their entire margins if settlement has not occurred for 9 days.
+In the worst-case scenario where the contract was frozen or neglected by the Oracle, all users can access their entire margins if settlement has not occurred for 9 days.

 ### Timestamp Dependence